 First of all, there are two distinct software types.

-NeurOptimal Software Options: A Personal Versus a Professional System
+NeurOptimal Software Options: A "Limited" Versus an "Unlimited" System

-The software you purchase, rent, or use in a practitioner’s office will be delivered on a Personal or a Professional Unit.
+The software you purchase, rent, or use in a practitioner’s office will be delivered on a Limited or an Unlimited Unit.

 The unit delivers exactly the same Neurofeedback as you would receive on a Professional Unit.

-Sessions on a Personal Unit are paid for and stored in a “Session Bank.”
+Sessions on a Limited Unit are paid for and stored in a “Session Bank.”

-While the Personal Unit costs less up front to purchase, each session has an individual cost, throughout the life of the system.
+While the Limited Unit costs less up front to purchase, each session has an individual cost, throughout the life of the system.

 The more sessions you purchase at once, the less expensive they are.
 The more sessions you commit to in your rental contract at once, typically the less expensive each session is.